Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Secretary (or, in the case of a special general meeting convened under sub-rule 33(3), the Members convening the meeting) must give to each Member of the Association—

-   1. at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or
+   a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or

    2. at least 14 days' notice of a general meeting in any other case.

 2. The notice must—

-   1. specify the date, time, expected duration and place of the meeting;
+   a) specify the date, time, expected duration and place of the meeting;

    2. indicate the general nature of each item of business to be considered at the meeting;

    3. if a special resolution is to be proposed—

-      1. state in full the proposed resolution; and
+      i) state in full the proposed resolution; and

       2. state the intention to propose the resolution as a special resolution; and